 AMS-IX Chicago is a neutral and independent Internet Exchange, distributed across three data centers in Chicago, IL, U.S. This platform is modeled after AMS-IX in Amsterdam, providing a professional, high-quality, non-blocking peering service for all types of IP traffic, from regular IP data to Voice over IP, mobile Internet traffic and video.
-AMS-IX Chicago is the third deployment of AMS-IX USA Inc., following on from AMS-IX New York and AMS-IX Bay Area.
+AMS-IX Chicago is deployed by AMS-IX USA Inc. which also operates AMS-IX Bay Area.

 AMS-IX USA Inc. is a subsidiary of AMS-IX in Amsterdam.
-Founded in 1997, AMS-IX is the world’s leading Internet Exchange interconnecting over 700 unique IP networks from around the globe.
+Founded in 1997, AMS-IX is the world’s leading Internet Exchange interconnecting over 800 unique IP networks from around the globe.
 Additionally, AMS-IX hosts the first mobile peering points worldwide: the Global GPRS Roaming Exchange (GRX), the Mobile Data Exchange (MDX) and the first interconnection of IPX networks (Inter-IPX).
-For more information, visit chi.ams-ix.net.

 AMS-IX Chicago is a response to the endorsement process by the Open-IX community.
 Open-IX is an initiative of a group of Internet networks, content companies and other market parties, such as data centers, that encourages the development of neutral and distributed Internet exchanges and reduce IP interconnect complexity and the associated costs in the US.